imagej/imagej.github.io/_pages/guide/working-with-imagej.md

 ### True Color Images

 As described in [Image Types and Formats↑](#sec:Image-Types), true color images such as RGB images reflect genuine colors, i.e., the green in an RGB image reflects green color in the specimen.
-Color images are typically produced by color CCD[↓](#nom-ccd) cameras, in which [↓color](#index-Color-filter-array) filter arrays ({% include wikipedia title="Bayer filter)" %} are placed over the image sensor.[↓](#index-CCD)
+Color images are typically produced by color CCD[↓](#nom-ccd) cameras, in which [↓color](#index-Color-filter-array) filter arrays ({% include wikipedia title="Bayer filter" %}) are placed over the image sensor.[↓](#index-CCD)

 #### Color Spaces and Color Separation